 As a patient, you have the responsibility to:

 - Tell your provider about your illness, hospital stays and use of medications

 - Ask questions when you do not understand information or instructions about your illness and care.
 It’s okay to ask questions and expect answers in terms that you can understand.

 - Inform your provider if symptoms persist or worsen or you have an unexpected reaction to a medication

 - Take medications as prescribed.
 If taking certain medications, you may be asked to sign and follow a medication agreement.

-- Use medications or medical devices prescribed for you.
+- Only use medications or medical devices prescribed for you

 - Voice your concern regarding any part of the care you receive at PCHS.
-Complaints can be reported by filling out a patient comment form available at the front desk at every clinic.
+Suggestions and complaints can be reported by filling out a patient comment form available from the front desk at every clinic.